probabilists/zuko/README.md

 # Zuko - Normalizing flows in PyTorch

-Zuko is a Python package that implements normalizing flows in PyTorch.
+Zuko is a Python package that implements normalizing flows in [PyTorch](https://pytorch.org).
 It relies as much as possible on distributions and transformations already provided by PyTorch.
 Unfortunately, the `Distribution` and `Transform` classes of `torch` are not sub-classes of `torch.nn.Module`, which means you cannot send their internal tensors to GPU with `.to('cuda')` or retrieve their parameters with `.parameters()`.
+Worse, the concepts of conditional distribution and transformation, which are essential for probabilistic inference, are impossible to express.

-To solve this problem, `zuko` defines two abstract classes: `DistributionModule` and `TransformModule`.
-The former is any `Module` whose forward pass returns a `Distribution` and the latter is any `Module` whose forward pass returns a `Transform`.
-A normalizing flow is just a `DistributionModule` which contains a list of `TransformModule` and a base `DistributionModule`.
-This design allows for flows that behave like distributions while retaining the benefits of `Module`.
+To solve these problems, `zuko` defines two abstract modules, `DistributionFactory` and `TransformFactory`, which represent parameterized recipes for building distributions and transformations, respectively.
+To condition a distribution or transformation simply means to consider the condition/context as part of the recipe, similar to [Pyro](http://pyro.ai)'s `ConditionalTransformModule`.
+A normalizing flow is a special `DistributionFactory` that contains a sequence of `TransformFactory` and a base `DistributionFactory`.
+This design enables flows to act like distributions while retaining features inherent to modules, such as trainable parameters.
 It also makes the implementations easier to understand and extend.

 > In the [Avatar](https://wikipedia.org/wiki/Avatar:_The_Last_Airbender) cartoon, [Zuko](https://wikipedia.org/wiki/Zuko) is a powerful firebender 🔥